 The Angel Island Tiburon Ferry runs everyday during high season but between December and April, their weekday service is limited.
 It is the cheaper option if you have your own car, because their round trip ticket price is $4.50 less expensive than the SF ferry.
 All day parking in Tiburon can cost as low as $5, compared with $30-50 for the Pier 39 lots.

-Tiburon ferry prices are $15.00 round trip (which includes the park ticket), they don’t have advance purchase and they don’t take credit cards.
-So get there early and bring cash.
-Check the schedule here.
+Tiburon ferry prices are $18.00 round trip (which includes the park ticket).
+Check the schedule and book here.

-The Blue & Gold Fleet Angel Island service runs out of Pier 41 in SF.
+The Golden Gate Ferry Angel Island service runs out of the Ferry Building in SF.
 They run daily ferry service to Angel island, with higher frequency in the high season.
 They are the better option if you are already in SF and can take public transportation to the ferry dock.

 How Do You Go Biking on Angel Island?